jampp/geeks/_src/_posts/2016-05-08-prestodb-on-amazon-emr-at-jampp.markdown

 As our usage of Presto grew, we developed many ways of improving its performance and stability.

-One common issue with Presto is that, when handling a join between two large tables, Presto’s process, in the node that is doing part of the join, might be killed due to **OoM exception**.
+One common issue with Presto is that, when handling a join between two large tables, Presto’s process, in the node that is making part of the join, might be killed due to **OoM exception**.
 Since most of the queries we run in Presto are for analytics, it is not a big issue for us if one of the queries fails.
 But, as Amazon EMR is configured by default, once a Presto process dies, there is no monitor that restarts it.
-Therefore, when you run many large queries the nodes available for Presto to process data were decreased over time.
+Therefore, when you run many large queries the nodes available for Presto to process data were decreasing over time.
 To fix this issue, we run a bootstrap action for each node in the cluster that installs and configures [Monit](https://mmonit.com/monit/) to monitor the Presto service in each node.

 In the **config.properties** file we added: